Cordovas-cmd/Team-profile-generator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated
 ```
+## How to use
+Team Profile Generator is a command-line application.
+At the command line, type in "node index" to run the application.
+The user will be presented with a series of questions related to the team members.
+The user is to provide all needed information by answering the series of questions.
+Once the user has answered all questions, the HTML output file using the team name as the file name will be generated under the "dist" folder.

+Inside VS Code, to view the generated html file, right-click the file and choose "Open in Default Browser" from the pop-up menu.
 ## Mock up